 - Orange: This color will be used to highlight anything in notes or texts that you need more help with to understand.

-While you are reading material or creating your own notes this is when you will use your pink, blue, and green highlighters.
+While you are reading material or creating your own notes, you will use your pink, blue, and green highlighters.

 - Take the time to highlight any important values in blue.
 You will want to find these values later while you are studying.

-- Find any important definitions and highlight in pink.
+- Find any important definitions and highlight them in pink.

 While you are in class or reviewing notes use your orange and yellow highlighters.

 - If your teacher ever says this will be on the test or if you notice that a topic has come up in several different areas highlight those things yellow.
-If you do this well you will be able to browser through all the material before test days and re-read all notes and text books as if they were a study guide.
+If you do this well you will be able to browse through all the material before test days and re-read all notes and textbooks as if they were a study guide.
 Just follow the yellow.